kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Vectorization Methods

-Models operate on numbers.
+Models operate on numbers
-Vectorization converts text into numeric form.
+Vectorization converts text into numeric form
 Representation shapes learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.